wgsl-analyzer/wgsl-analyzer/docs/book/src/editor_features.md

 ### Compiler feedback from external commands

-You can configure VS Code to run a command in the background and use the `$wgsl-watch` problem matcher to generate inline error markers from its output.
+You can configure VS Code to run a command in the background and use the `$wgsl-analyzer-watch` problem matcher to generate inline error markers from its output.
 To do this, you need to create a new [VS Code Task](https://code.visualstudio.com/docs/editor/tasks) and set `"wgsl-analyzer.checkOnSave": false` in preferences.
 Example `.vscode/tasks.json`: